peterpjaspers/yet-another-make/doc/design_overview.md

 ## Incremental build

-All YAM builds, also the very first one, are incremental builds.
-A YAM ***incremental build*** is a build where YAM executes a command node if and only if one or more of the following is true:
+A YAM build is an ***incremental build***: a build where YAM executes a command node if and only if one or more of the following is true:
 - Output files of the command node do not exist.
   E.g. zero output files exist at time of the first build and all commands are executed.
-  Note: a build that executes all commands is called a full build.
+  Note: a build that executes all commands is called a ***full build***.
 For YAM a full build is just like any build.
 - Output files of the command node were tampered with.
   E.g. an output file was deleted by the user.
   Note: the wording 'tampered with' is used because users are not supposed to modify or delete output files.
-- Command script of the command node was modified (in a build file).
+- Command script of the command node was modified.
   E.g. the user modified a build file to add options to the gcc command line.
-- Derived file dependencies of the command node were modified/added/removed (in a build file).
+- Derived file dependencies of the command node were modified/added/removed.
-  E.g. the link command is executed because util.o was recompiled.
+  E.g. the link command is executed because util.o was recompiled or because a new object file was added.
 - Source file dependencies of the command node were modified.
   E.g. the user edited/renamed/deleted a source file.

 ## Incremental build overhead